jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/quotes/tdd-quotes.md

 >
 > When I'm designing a test case for a particular piece of functionality, I want to assess whether it will document that functionality and provide regressions protection, whilst being cost effective to write and maintain. **As with most software it's the maintenance cost that will dominate.**

+> ...
+The cost needs to be in proportion to the benefits you get: helping you understand what the system does, and regression protection.